Dolabrifera dolabrifera

 Lower row: Koumac, New Caledonia, October, 1993.
 38mm long.
 AM C200686.
 PHOTOS: Bill Rudman.

-Dolabrifera dolabrifera is a relatively small flattened Sea Hare which grows to a maximum of 40mm in length.
+Dolabrifera dolabrifera is a relatively small flattened Sea Hare which grows to approx 10 cm in length.
 It is usually a mottled green or light brown but ranges in colour from pink to dark brown.
 The posterior half of the animal is usually broad and rounded gradually narrowing anteriorly to the head.
 The parapodia are fused except for a short region in the posterior midline, where two small flaps form and an inhalent and exhalent opening into the parapodial chamber which enloses the redued mantle cavity and shell.
 Although often described as smooth, it would seem that this species is covered in lower tubercles which bear retractile single or compound papillae.
 In preserved animals these papillae are seldom described presumably because they are retracted during preservation.

 See leech-like crawling